skysqlinc/skysql-docs/docs/SkyCopilot Guide/README.md

 # Understanding Query Mechanics

-The agent uses semantic search to interpret user intent.
+The agent uses semantic search to interpret user intent, ensuring that the most relevant tables and columns are selected dynamically based on the query's meaning rather than just keyword matching.

-For example, when asked:
+**For example, when asked:**

-*"Find the top 10 actors who played a pirate"*.
+*"Find the top 10 actors who played a pirate."*"

-The agent:

-Identifies 'pirate' as a character archetype.

-Joins actor, character, and movie tables.

-Filters results based on role counts.
+The agent follows a structured approach:

+**Recognizing ‘pirate’ as a character archetype** – Instead of treating ‘pirate’ as a generic keyword, the agent understands it as a character type that appears in movie roles.

+**Identifying relevant tables** – The agent determines that information on actors, characters, and movie appearances is stored in separate tables (actors, characters, and movies).

+**Constructing table joins** – Since data about actors and their roles is distributed across multiple tables, the agent correctly generates JOIN operations between actors, characters, and movies.

+**Filtering by role counts** – The query requires counting occurrences of actors playing pirate roles.
+The agent aggregates results and orders them by frequency to produce the desired ranking.

+**Generating an optimized SQL query** – The final SQL query ensures that only relevant data is fetched, reducing execution time and improving efficiency.

+**How This Improves SQL Generation**

+**Context-Aware Query Processing** – The agent can dynamically adjust queries based on user input, ensuring that queries are precise and relevant.

+**Enhanced Accuracy** – By using semantic search, the agent minimizes incorrect mappings and ensures that only appropriate data is retrieved.

+**Optimized Performance** – Queries are structured to avoid unnecessary data retrieval, ensuring faster response times.

-This structured approach ensures high-accuracy SQL generation.
+This structured approach ensures high-accuracy SQL generation, even for complex multi-table queries, making the agent highly effective in handling real-world text-to-SQL challenges.